Data-Ben/PythonWebscraping/README.md

 **Script for table with URLS**
+My script does the following:

 1. Loads an Excel file containing URLs.
 2. Extracts the URLs and downloads each file, saving them to a specified folder (./downloads).
 3. Logs the download results (success/failure and error messages) in a CSV file (download_results.csv).
 4. Uses requests for downloading and pandas for handling the Excel and CSV files.
 The script ensures error handling for failed downloads and missing files.

+Check out the script at [My file](WebScrape2.md)